Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Preventing Foodborne Illness

 The rules listed above are important for preventing other cases of foodborne illness in addition to campylobacteriosis.
-Becoming sick from food poisoning can be horrible, as I know from a memorable incident in my childhood when my whole family became ill after eating food from a pub.
+Becoming sick from foodborne illness or food poisoning can be horrible, as I know from a memorable incident in my childhood when my whole family became ill after eating food from a pub.
 It can sometimes be dangerous as well, especially for susceptible people.
 It's an excellent idea to get into the habit of following safety procedures when preparing food at home and to buy food from a place with a good reputation.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.